vmware/powershell-module-for-vmware-cloud-foundation/docs/cookbook/New-NSX-V-WLD.md

-### PowerShell Cookbook for the VMware Cloud Foundation API using PowerVRA
+# PowerShell Cookbook for the VMware Cloud Foundation API using PowerVRA

+## DESCRIPTION
-So now that we have a PowerShell module for the VMware Cloud Foundation API, just what can we do with it?
-Well in this example we will create an NSX-V backed VCF workload domain, all using PowerVCF to interract with the API.
-Now all of this could obviously be wrapped up in a single script but I'm going to show you each step, hopefully with some tips along the way.
+In this example we will create an NSX-V backed VCF workload domain with the API.

-I will be making the assumption that you are familiar with VMware Cloud Foundation Concepts.
-If not please review the documentation here.

-So once we have the initial VCF bringup completed we need to add a workload domain(s) to service our workloads.
-In my example below I have a management domain only.
+Once the initial VCF bringup is completed we need to add a workload domain(s) to service our workloads.
+In the example below we have a management domain only.

-And i have only the 4 hosts that are part of the management domain in my inventory.
-So i need to add new hosts to my inventory before i can create a new workload domain.

 The sequence of events is as follows: